 The concept and model proved to be sound.
 But rolling it out would require partnerships with innovative investors who shared this vision.

 In July 2019, GE Solar was relaunched as Distributed Solar Development (DSD).
 The team announced that it would be spinning off from GE Corporate and that BlackRock Real Assets* would become a majority investor in the company.
-Since then, DSD has raised a $250 million fund from Morgan Stanley, Silicon Valley Bank and Fifth Third Bank, to finance a portfolio of solar projects through 2020 and beyond.
+In addition, DSD has raised more than $750M in project funding with other partners — like Morgan Stanley, Rabobank and Credit Suisse — to finance solar projects through 2021 and beyond.

 These partnerships make all the difference.